neondatabase/website/content/docs/introduction/about-billing.md

   - /docs/introduction/how-billing-works
 ---

-Find all the information you need about Neon's pricing plans and how to manage your monthly bill.
+Find all the information you need about Neon's plans and how to manage your monthly bill.

-## Neon plans and price estimates
+## Neon plans and pricing

-Start with an overview of Neon's pricing plans to learn what's included, and use our pricing estimation guide to estimate your monthly bill.
+Start with an overview of Neon's pricing plans to learn what's included, then use our pricing estimation guide to estimate your monthly bill.

 <DetailIconCards>